indykish/tomcat-openam/README.md

 Usage
 =====

 Simply include the recipe where you want Tomcat on apache server with OpenAM installed.
 This cookbook contains three different recipes, namely

 	* full_stack
 	* vanilla
 	* configure

+This cookbook creates a new tomcat server by using our packaged tar ball stored in `S3`.
+This tar ball has changes to run tomcat behind apache2.

+The following change is needed in the apache2 cookbook.
+The tomcat tar bundle `server.xml` is equipped to handle the change.

 full_stack
 ----------